The Stable Homology of Congruence Subgroups: Homotopy

 \subsection{Completed \texorpdfstring{$K$}{K}-theory}

-In this section, we define the completed $K$-groups $\Ktw_*(\OL)$ of $\OL$ with respect to a prime $p$.
-Here the notion of ``completion'' refers (in principle) to replacing $\Gamma = \GL_n(\OL)$ by the congruence subgroups $\Gamma(p^m)$ for arbitrarily large $m$, rather than other possible forms of completion --- the notation is chosen via the analogy with the completed homology groups $\Htw_*$.
-For rings of integers $\OL_F$ these groups are essentially, depending on the parity of $n$, either the kernel or cokernel of Soul\'{e}'s $p$-adic regulator map~\cite{SouleReg}.
+In this section, we define the completed $K$-groups $\Ktw_*(\OL)$ of $\OL$ with respect to a prime $p$, at least for the ring of integers~$\OL = \OL_F$ of a number field~$F$.
+Here the notion of ``completion'' refers (in principle) to replacing $\Gamma_N = \GL_N(\OL)$ by the congruence subgroups $\Gamma_N(p^m)$ for arbitrarily large $m$, rather than other possible forms of completion --- the notation is chosen via the analogy with the completed homology groups $\Htw_*$.
+The groups~$\Ktw_n(\OL)$ are essentially, depending on the parity of $n$, either the kernel or cokernel of Soul\'{e}'s $p$-adic regulator map~\cite{SouleReg}.

-For any prime $p$ and integer $m$, one has the following homotopy fibration:
+For any prime $p$ and integer $m$, define~$X_m = X_m(\OL,p^m)$ to be the homotopy fibre of the following map:

-The homotopy groups of $X_m$ live in a long exact sequence with the homotopy groups of $\OL$ and of $\OL/p^m$.
-In particular, they are finitely generated.
-The homotopy fibre $X_m$ is \emph{not}, however, the plus construction of $\BG(p^m)$ --- this is the so called ``failure of excision.''
+The homotopy groups of $X_m$ live in a long exact sequence with the $K$-groups of $\OL$ and of $\OL/p^m$ (at least for~$n \ge 1$).
+In particular, by a result of Quillen~\cite{QuillenFinite}, they are finitely generated (see also Corollary~3.8 of~\cite{CharneyStable}).
+The map $B \Gamma(p^m) \rightarrow X_m$ is \emph{not}, however, a homological equivalence --- this is the so called ``failure of excision.''
 (This remark was made in the introduction to~\cite{Charney}.)
-The idea behind this paper is that, since the \emph{limiting} groups $\Htw_*$ are finitely generated and independent of $N$, then some analogue of excision will hold\footnote{Literally, of course, this is not true; the map $\GL(\OL) \rightarrow \GL(\OL_p)$ is injective, and the homotopy fibre $X_{\infty}$ of $ {\BGL(\OL)}^{+} \rightarrow {\BGL(\OL_p)}^{+}$ is not the plus construction of the trivial group.} for $m = \infty$.
+The idea behind this paper is that, since the \emph{limiting} groups $\Htw_*$ have a trivial action of~$\SL(\OL_p)$, then some analogue of excision will hold\footnote{Literally, of course, this is not true.
+Since the homotopy fibre of~$B \GL(\OL) \rightarrow B \GL(\OL/p^m)$ is~$B \Gamma(p^m)$, one way of rephrasing the difficulty above is that the~$+$ construction does not commute with taking homotopy fibres.
+The homotopy fibre of~$B \GL(\OL) \rightarrow B \GL(\OL_p)$, however, is essentially the discrete set~$\GL(\OL_p)/\GL(\OL)$ --- the map on~$\pi_1$ is injective and there are no higher homotopy groups.
+The plus construction applied to the discrete set~$\GL(\OL_p)/\GL(\OL)$ (whatever the plus construction would mean here), however, is certainly not the homotopy fibre of~$\BGL(\OL)^{+} \rightarrow \BGL(\OL_p)^{+}$.} for $m = \infty$.

-Recall the following constructions, definitions, and theorems: \begin{enumerate} \item (\cite{WB}, IV.2.1): The homotopy groups with coefficients in $\Z/p^m$ are defined to be where $P^n(\Z/p^m)$ is a Moore space.
-Given a Serre fibration, there is a naturally associated long exact sequence. \item (\cite{WB}, IV.2.9): The $p$-adically completed homotopy groups $\pi_n(\EE;\Z_p)$ of a spectrum $\EE$ are defined to be the homotopy limit $\widehat{\EE}$ of $\EE \wedge P^{\infty}(\Z/p^m)$.
-If the $\pi_*(\EE;\Z/p^m)$ are finite, then

-These groups also behave well with respect to Serre fibrations. \item (\cite{WB}, IV.2.2): There is a universal coefficient sequence: